eliashkan/matchit-i18n/README.md

 # Match-IT i18n module

 ## How to run

+We :heart: shell scripts!
 To package and assemble the binary artifact run the following command

     $ mvn clean package

 This will generate two binaries.
 One for Unix systems and a .bat file for Windows systems.

-## To generate outgoing csv's (after packaging)
+### To generate outgoing csv's (after packaging)

 On Linux or MacOS use this: